crytic/medusa-geth/CONTRIBUTING.md

   - Your local repository from the last steps should still be on the branch which has the latest vanilla `go-ethereum` release on it.
   - To apply the original patches over it, which we generated earlier, run `git am -3 .\patches\<patch name>.patch` for any patches.
   - The changes should now be applied, resolve merge conflicts from the patch (if any), and push to remote

+### Refactoring the module path

+  - Perform a "replace-all" operation across the entire repository, replacing `github.com/ethereum/go-ethereum` to `github.com/crytic/medusa-geth`.
+    - **Important**: JetBrains GoLand and Visual Studio Code load find-and-replace results asynchronously, so replacing all before it is done loading may not actually replace all!
+  - Triple check that the `go.mod` path and all `.go` import paths are replaced.
+    - Failure to do so may result in `medusa` failing to compile later on.

 ### Linking the latest `medusa-geth` branch to `medusa`
 Note that `medusa-geth` is linked to `medusa` through a [pseudo-version](https://go.dev/ref/mod#pseudo-versions), not